JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Results and discussion

-In summary, whereas the DSFGs from the overdensity show S\'ersic indices and axial-ratios compatible with the typical values observed in similar galaxies at their redshift, our targets are larger in effective radii, especially GN20.
-This can be explained as a rapid growth in size due to their membership in the overdensity.
-In Sect.~\ref{subsec:comparison_local_OD} we will discuss how these galaxies compare in mass and SFR with the general population at $z$\,\simi4.
+In summary, while the DSFGs from the overdensity show S\'ersic indices and axial-ratios compatible with the typical values observed in similar galaxies at their redshift, our targets are larger in terms of effective radii (especially GN20).
+This could be explained as a rapid growth in size due to their membership in the overdensity.
+In Sect.~\ref{subsec:comparison_local_OD}, we discuss how these galaxies compare in mass and SFR with the general population at $z$\,\simi4.